 View more

-ever have to survive: all bones, no meat, barely hanging on.
-We’re talking skeletal.
+have to survive: all bones, no meat, barely hanging on.
+Truly skeletal.
 His name?
-A nod to how truly flat he was when we met him.
-But he’s come a long way from that crumpled start.
+A nod to how flat he was when we met him.
+But that broken, crumpled dog is long gone.

 This dog is up to date on vaccinations and is spayed or neutered.
 (Please note: Puppies under 3 months old may not be sterilized prior to adoption.
 If this is the case, your adoption coordinator will provide guidance on the process.)